emPeeGee/yakka/docs/features.md

 1. Start lesson confirmation.
 1. Lives tooltip
 1. No lives no lessons.
 Sheet information
-1. Regeneration indicator - Done and in progress
+1. Regeneration indicator - Done and in progress with tooltip

 ### Lesson